Saturday, August 2, 2008

 George Angus Bünz

-George Angus Bunz was born in July 1882 the son of Carl Ferdinand Bunz, a Christchurch musician and Emmaline Merton.
-His parents had married in Rangiora on 15 January 1874.
+George Angus Bunz was born about July 1882 the son of Carl Ferdinand Bunz, a Christchurch musician and Emmaline Merton.
+Carl Ferdinand Bunz, a native of Denmark was born at Hohenfelde, Holstein on 23 October 1844 and arrived in New Zealand in 1868, he married Emmaline Merton in Rangiora on 15 January 1874.

 A series of four photographs (below) of Canterbury College by G. A. Bunz appeared in the New Zealand Illustrated Magazine in 1901.